realtechsupport/ActionCameraCode/README.md

 seg1_contrib = 0.3; seg2_contrib = 1-seg1_contrib
 type = process_images_videooverlay(datapath, 'temp/', 'temp2/', segment1, segment2, seg1_contrib, seg2_contrib)

-4)*create a new .mp4 from the images created in any of the previous steps*
+4) *create a new .mp4 from the images created in any of the previous steps*
 create_video_from_images(datapath, 'temp/', framerate, reverse, output)

 **Detailed examples**